carrot orange juice

 Have you heard this before: “Eat your carrots; it’s good for your eyes.”

-When I was a kid, I was always told this.
+Adults told me this when I was a kid.
 Yet, I never understood the reason behind it.
 Luckily, as an adult, I get to learn all about it.

 What you were told about carrots when you were a kid is true.
-Carrot absolutely protect your eye health.
-Carrots are rich is beta carotene, a provitamin A carotenoids.
-Many studies have found that an increase in beta carotene directly correlates with a reduction in many age-related vision issues.
+Carrots protect your eye health.
+Carrots are rich in beta carotene, a provitamin A carotenoids.
+Many studies have found that an increase in beta-carotene directly correlates with reducing many age-related vision issues.

 Man in squinting because he didn't consume enough carrot juice to ward off vision problems